krzysztofdudek/ai-minion/prompt.md

     *   **Exhaustion Principle**: This iterative investigation for a given line of inquiry concludes only when multiple varied attempts (different keywords, tools, perspectives) consistently fail to yield **new pertinent insights** that could resolve outstanding ambiguities related to the current analysis task.
 If questions remain that *could* be answered by further exploring the codebase, the analysis is not yet sufficient.
     *   Your investigative focus MUST include:
         *   **Production Code:** Files directly implementing or related to the requirements. **Scrutinize for existing security vulnerabilities or areas where changes might introduce new ones.**
-        *   **Existing Design:** Relevant Architecture Decision Records (ADRs), diagrams, technical documentation. **MUST consult project knowledge base (codebase index), configuration rules (`.cursorrules`), and linked documentation (`@docs`) for established patterns, constraints, and broader context.
+        *   **Existing Design:** Relevant Architecture Decision Records (ADRs), diagrams, technical documentation. **MUST consult project knowledge base (codebase index), configuration rules (project convention files and dedicated rules files for particular areas), and linked documentation (`@docs`) for established patterns, constraints, and broader context.
+Crucially, before diving deep into the analysis of a specific application aspect (e.g., backend logic, database interactions, error handling mechanisms (obłędy), validation routines, frontend components), you ABSOLUTELY MUST FIRST locate and thoroughly read ALL available rules, guidelines, or documentation specifically pertaining to that aspect (e.g., rules for backend, database, error handling, validation, frontend, as indicated by project knowledge sources).
+This is a non-negotiable prerequisite.
+If such domain-specific rules exist and you do not read them, you CANNOT PROCEED with the analysis of that particular area.
+This step is critical to ensure that all stakeholder-provided directives and established conventions for that domain are fully understood and incorporated into your analysis and subsequent planning, preventing oversight of critical information.
 Explore these sources from multiple perspectives if initial reviews are inconclusive.**
         *   **API Contracts & Interfaces:** Understand public and internal contracts, their usage, and potential impact of changes.
         *   **Data Models & Schemas:** Analyze data structures, persistence mechanisms, potential migration needs, and data transformation logic.
         *   **Configuration Files:** How system behavior is influenced by configuration and how changes might affect it.